rhardih/gallo/README.md

 https://stackoverflow.com/questions/2986039/ipad-iphone-browser-crashing-when-loading-images-in-javascript

-Due to this, when showing images in presentation mode for a specific card, a limit exists for the number of images able to be displayed.
-This means that not all images will be shown at all times, but since they appear in random order, an image omitted in one showing, will probably be included in the next and vice versa.
+Due to this, when Gallo shows card images in presentation mode, a limit exists for the number of simultanous images to be displayed.
+This means that not all images will be shown at all times.
+However, since the selection of images is random, an image omitted in one showing, will probably be included in the next and vice versa.

 ## Testing